 Be sure to check off which program you are applying for.

 b.
 Applications are accepted by mail only, and must be postmarked on or after the 1st of the year, or it will be returned to you.
 Attach a copy of your insurance I.D. and make a copy of the application for your records.

 c.
-The physician treating you for leukemia must fill in and sign Section B on Page 2 of the application, which is the only page we will accept by fax and we will add it to your mailed application.
+The physician treating you for leukemia must fill in and sign Section B on Page 2 of the application.
+As an option, this is the only page we will accept by fax and we will add it to your mailed application.
 Please write “To be Faxed” across this section, include it with your mailed application, and send your physician a separate copy of Page 2 to be faxed to us at 516-222-0457.
 Note that we can only apply the first-come/first-serve basis to your application once all completed pages have been received.

 d.
 After mailing your application, allow two weeks for us to notify you by mail as to the status of your application.
 Once your application is accepted, you will receive claim forms with instructions on how to submit your medical bills for reimbursement or payment to your medical provider.

 e.
 Applications and claims are reviewed by our Patient Aid Director, under the guidance of our Medical Advisory Committee.
 You will receive a confirmation that each claim has been received and whether it has been approved or if we require further information.
 Please allow up to 30 days from your claim approval date to receive your check.